Essay based on a focus within Mediascape:

 After five consecutive years of declining sales in their cars, VW ignited one of the most robust conversations of the year.
 VW used a shock tactic to pull in an audience.
 They found unique selling points (USP) for two of their models the VW Passat and Jetta.
 The USP were as follows: an intelligent crash response system, six standard airbags, anti locking brake system, electronic brake pressurised distribution, lower anchor and tether system, electronic stabilisation program, active seat restraints, crash optimised front end and anti-intrusuion side door beams and a five star front side impact rating.
 A bit of a mouthful for an advert!
 The final running advert ‘Safe Happens’ summed up what they wanted to say.
 The first adverts released were for their VW Jetta model, where they created an advert putting the promises of their car to the test.

 (Figure.
 3) The storyline of these commercials was based on people chatting in a car, in an everyday conversation, they are driving along and then out of nowhere they are hit by another vehicle.
 The commercials really reflect the true nature of usually unpredictable car crashes.
 The people in the VW would step out of the car in shock of what just happened to them, barely hurt.
-VW closes by saying the highest or four or five star impact rating.
+VW closes by saying the highest or four or five star impact rating.“In television consumers saw crashes in real situations, online they got to have fun in a crash facility crashing the cars they configured into a wall with humpty dumpty, giant lizards, UFOs, and more.
+The campaign also carried over into print, outdoor, and even some help from consumers who created video mashups out of footage from the TV spots.
+This message struck a chord with prospective buyers.
+Sales jumped over 35% percent compared with a year earlier.”

 This advert was very controversial and was all over the American news, debating whether this fear factor was appropriate and was it even selling?
 The answer was yes and VW then responded to their audiences’ reactions when next advertising the VW Passat.
 The advert involved two women debating the previous VW Jetta commercial driving in a VW Passat and they get hit ad once again step out uninjured.
 This is the kind of interactivity between the consumer and the brand is what commercial advertising is generally lacking.
 Note how VW used a combination of traditional and digital media effectively.